Download the latest version of the PIX4Dscan app for iOS and Android.

 1. Tap the return-to-home button or manually fly the drone home for landing.

 2. Switch off the drone and the controller.

-The acquired images/videos are now stored on the SD card and they can be used for visual inspection and to generate photogrammetric products.
+The acquired images/videos are now stored on the SD card or internal storage and they can be used for visual inspection and to generate photogrammetric products.

-Connect the SD card to a device that can upload the acquired images/videos to a new inspection into the PIX4Dinspect cloud platform.
+Upload the acquired images/videos to a new inspection in the PIX4Dinspect cloud platform.

 The dataset can now be inspected and processed, in order to generate the results and inspect the scanned structure.